mikemospan/COMP2511-Tutorial/tute07/README.md

 * Parsing and evaluating arithmetic expressions.
 * Adjusting the brightness of a screen based on a light sensor.

-Then pick one and start to think about potential entities and draw up a rough UML diagram
+Then pick one and start to think about potential entities and draw up a rough UML diagram.

 ## B. Composite Pattern